 Several other compounds besides phosphate were tested for ability to help manage the acid produced by the metabolism of glucose or glycerol during growth to saturation.
-Succinate proved to be particularly useful.
+Suc- 30 cinate proved to be particularly useful.
 Growth of BL21(DE3) on a simple salts medium containing 75 mM succinate (0.23%) as sole carbon source was relatively slow (about a 2 hour doubling time), but the pH of the culture increased with growth (to a pH of 8.7 at an A600 of 0.9).
-In glucose-succinate mixtures, cultures appear to metabolize glucose preferentially, doubling at about the same rate as in cultures where glucose is the sole carbon source.
-At appropriate succinate and glucose concentrations, the pH of the growing culture initially decreases and then reverses, presumably as glucose is depleted and succinate is metabolized.
+In glucose-succinate 35 mixtures, cultures appear to metabolize glucose preferentially, doubling at about the same rate as in cultures where glucose is the sole carbon source.
+At appropriate succinate and glucose concentrations, the pH of the growing culture initially decreases and then reverses, presumably as glucose 40 is depleted and succinate is metabolized.
 For a given medium and culture condition, the range of succinate concentrations that balance the acid generation by glucose, glycerol, or other carbon sources whose metabolism generates acid is easily determined empirically.
-With too little succinate, the pH at saturation may fall well below 5; with too much succinate the 20 pH at saturation may increase beyond pH 9.
+With too little succinate, the pH at 45 saturation may fall well below 5; with too much succinate the pH at saturation may increase beyond pH 9.
 In the preferred range of succinate concentrations, the pH at saturation lies between 6.5 and 7.5.
-A culture grown in a simple salts medium containing 0.5% glucose and 20 mM succinate as sole carbon sources (NIMS medium, Table 1), typically saturates at A600 of approximately 5 to 6, and pH between 6.5 and 7.5.
+A culture grown in a simple salts medium containing 0.5% glucose and 20 mM succinate as 50 sole carbon sources (NIMS medium, Table 1), typically saturates at A600 of approximately 5 to 6, and pH between 6.5 and 7.5.
+Growth of BL21 (DE3) in simple salts with succinate as sole carbon source did not appear to induce T7 RNA polymerase, as determined by the 4107 plaque assay.

 Fumarate and DL-malate are cheap and readily available carbon sources that behave like succinate in their ability to balance acid generation.
 Citrate and acetate are also effective, but somewhat less so.
-Growth of BL21(DE3) in simple salts with succinate as sole carbon source did not appear to induce T7 RNA polymerase, as determined by the 4107 plaque assay.
+Growth of BL21 (DE3) in simple salts with succinate as sole carbon source did not appear to induce 60 T7 RNA polymerase, as determined by the 4107 plaque assay.
 Neither succinate nor any of these other carbon sources, in mixtures with glucose in simple salts media, appear to cause induction of target protein synthesis in T7 expression strains.

-Considerable testing of growth of BL21(DE3) or B834 (DE3), with and without target plasmids, showed that all expression strains tested, even strains that express highly toxic target proteins such as the gene 7.7 protein of bacteriophage T7, grow to saturation in P0.5G or NIMS medium with little or no expression of target protein, loss of plasmid, or loss of ability to express plasmid.
+Considerable testing of growth of BL21(DE3) or B834 65 (DE3), with and without target plasmids, showed that all expression strains tested, even strains that express highly toxic target proteins such as the gene 7.7 protein of bacteriophage T7, grow to saturation in P0.5G or NIMS medium with little or no expression of target protein, loss of plasmid, or loss of ability to express plasmid.
 These media can provide a substantial advantage over typical lots of ZY (or LB) in obtaining expression strains for target proteins that are deleterious to the host.
-In the case of T7 gene 7.7, transformants in BL21(DE3) readily gave colonies on P0.5G plates, but no colonies on ZY plates made with the lot of N-Z-amine that caused induction upon approach to saturation.
+In the case of T7 gene 7.7, transformants in BL21 (DE3) readily gave colonies on P0.5G plates, but no colonies on ZY plates made with the lot of N-Z-amine that caused induction upon approach to saturation.